Heat Transfer Module

 (3)

-where is the radiosity of the surface at point and is the irradiation from other surface to point .
+where is the radiosity of the surface at point , and is the irradiation from other surface to point .
 The units of all quantities in Eq.
-(3) is .
+(3) are .
 The radiosity is the sum of the emissive power and the reflected portion of the irradiation:

 (4)

-where is the emissivity and is the reflectivity.
-For gray, diffuse surfaces, the reflectivity simply is :
+where is the emissivity, and is the reflectivity.
+For opaque, gray, diffuse surfaces, the reflectivity simply is :

 (5)